GOP Rep. Clay Higgins deletes post calling Haitian migrants ‘thugs,’ telling them to get ‘their a** out of our country’ - KVIA

 But GOP Rep. Jay Obernolte of California, who was overseeing the floor for Republicans at the time, told Horsford the matter could not be pursued immediately given the House had finished voting for the month.

-Prior to his public comments, Horsford confronted Higgins on the floor, and, according to sources who witnessed the interaction, the pair had a heated exchange.
+Prior to his public comments, Horsford confronted Higgins on the floor and the two men had a heated exchange, according to sources who witnessed the interaction.
+Horsford told CNN’s Anderson Cooper Wednesday night that he had asked Higgins to delete the post, to which Higgins replied that he would pray about it.

+Horsford said he told Higgins, “If you refuse, I will take this to the floor.
+We will move for a resolution to censure you.”

 Despite the backlash and ultimate decision to take down the post after he said he prayed on it, Higgins told CNN he stood by his demeaning comments.